-Halloween is upon us and it can be super fun and exciting for some but… parents beware that ghouls and goblins aren’t the only dangers to watch out for during your trick-or-treating adventures.
+Halloween is upon us and it can be super fun and exciting for some but… parents beware that ghouls and goblins aren’t the only dangers to watch out for during your trick-or-treating adventures with kids.
 There are spooky things to watch out for like cars while crossing the road, trips and falls, and candy quality.
 So, here is a cheat-sheet of safety tips for kids and parents.

 - Whenever possible cross the street at corners using traffic signals and crosswalks.

 - Remember to look left, right, and left again when crossing… and keep looking.

 - Keep electronics away so you can listen to and look at your surroundings.